 There is a lot of misinformation in the real estate community about North River Shores.
 The following is provided to assist you and your clients.
 Please take the time to become familiar with our community.

 If your client is interested in purchasing or selling a property in North River Shores, Cocoanut Park, or North River Forest you need to confirm if the property is a member property or not.
-Please contact the accounting firm Rizzolo Group at 772-337-9700 to confirm membership properties.
+Please contact our accounting firm Tammy Malinowski at 772-207-3676 or by email

 Member properties are bound by the covenants of North River Shores.
 The covenants run with the land and include annual assesments.
 Copies of the covenants and bylaws can be found in the documents section of our website and are recorded in the official records of Martin County.
 Our covenants "deed restrictions" are very brief.
 Please take the time to read and understand them so you can properly disclose and or explain this information to your clients.